Gagravarr/VorbisJava/README.txt

      Provides read and write support for Ogg Vorbis audio files.
 Provides access to the key parts of the Vorbis file, such as info and comments.
      (No support yet for encoding or decoding the audio packets though)

+  org.gagravarr.opus.OpusFile
+     Provides read support for Ogg Opus audio files.
+Provides access to the key parts of the Opus file, such as info and comments.
+     (No support at all for audio packets, for now)

   org.gagravarr.flac.FlacOggFile
      Provides read support for FLAC files stored in an Ogg container.
 Allows